brikis98/node-backbone-skeleton/README.md

 # Overview

 This is project represents the skeleton of an application with [node.js](http://nodejs.org/) server-side and [backbone.js](http://documentcloud.github.com/backbone/) client-side.
+All JavaScript is written using [CoffeeScript](http://jashkenas.github.com/coffee-script), all CSS is written using [Compass](http://compass-style.org/) and [SASS](http://sass-lang.com/), all templates are written using [underscore.js](http://documentcloud.github.com/underscore/) and all client-side JavaScript is packaged using [Jammit](http://documentcloud.github.com/jammit/).
+A utility class is provided that automatically recompiles & packages all of these pre-processor languages every time you hit save, so you can iterate quickly: make a code change, hit refresh.
 It is primarily for my own personal use as I develop projects using these technologies, but may be handy for others too.
 I will gradually evolve and improve this structure as I become more familiar with these JavaScript tools.

 # Technologies